 Pro: Annuities Generate Reliable Income

-Con: You Might Not Get to Use All Your Money
+Con: You May Not Get to Use All Your Money

 Pro: Annuities Don’t Require You to Be Hands-On